kiboschool/course-web-development-fundamentals/src/lessons/javascript-fundamentals/arrays.md

 As seen in the code snippet, the item on index 2 is an array, so we can access it by saying `multiArray[2]`.
 Now to access the elements inside this inner array, we simply specify another index, which will point to items in the inner array, and so `multiArray[2][2]` returns `8`.

-Note that we can have arrays inside arrays, nested upto several levels.
+Note that we can have arrays inside arrays, nested up to several levels.

 </aside>

 ## Array Methods
 Different array methods exist to manipulate and work with arrays.
-For example, to find the inex of items in an array, use the `indexOf()` function.
+For example, to find the index of items in an array, use the `indexOf()` function.
 You simply specify the value of the item, if that item exists, the index is returned, otherwise, `-1` is returned.

 **Try it!**
 ```js